AI Contributor Weekly Summary: 25 February 2026

 • Post-Release Testing: The 0.1.0 release will be accompanied by a call for testing to ensure the pluginโ€™s architecture is sound across varied WordPress environments before more experimental features are built.

 • Technical Cleanup: Verbose documentation PRs (some possibly AI-generated) were merged with a plan to simplify them later.
 GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ Actions for linting/coding standards and a playground link for PR testing were merged to streamline the development process.
+GitHub introduced the concept of the โ€˜pull requestโ€™ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ Actions for linting/coding standards and a playground link for PR testing were merged to streamline the development process.

 WordPress AI Client Update